KelkooGroup/theGardener/documentation/Contribute/BuildDockerImage.md

 As a theGardener developer you can build and push a Docker image of theGardener with following commands.

-#### Pre-requisites
+#### Prerequisite

-_Please notet that we aim to smooth the build experience with a single command in the future._
+_Please note that we aim to smooth the build experience with a single command in the future._

 As the frontend Angular build is not included in the sbt lifecycle for now, you have to run following commands before building a Docker image: